 Most business books focus on tactics.
 Some focus on strategies.
 Few address philosophy.
 This is one of the few.
 In Germany there’s a saying: it’s the head where the fish reeks.
 If you can foster a spirit of honesty among your first few employees and keep this philosophy alive until your company is all grown up, you’ll automatically teach it from the top down for a long time to come.

 Sure, it’s possible to redeem your company, should you end up in the dishonesty stage, but does it even have to get that far?
-Dale thinks it doesn’t, and neither do I, which is why I suggest you pick up this book 🙂
+Dale thinks it doesn’t, and neither do I, which is why I suggest you pick up People Over Profit 🙂

 What else can you learn from the blinks?